Back to blog

 I'm starting the WordMate blog to unpack the ideas, experiments, and user stories behind every feature.
 Read Mode is first because contextual learning deserves to be at the center of your study routine.

-Written by Harsha Kotla
+Harsha Kotla

 Why Context Matters